underpig1/octos/docs/guides/mod.md

 ├── index.html
 ├── octos.json
 ```
+In this folder, you can include assets, JS libraries, CSS files, icons, scripts, and basically anything else that your mod needs to run.

-The `octos.json` file is optional, but it allows you to specify details for when you want to share your mod with the world, like name, author, HTML entry path, user options, preview image, and more.
+The `octos.json` file is completely optional but it allows you to specify a lot of details for when you want to distribute your mod.
+These include fields like name, author, main page, user options, preview images, and a lot more.
+Your mod will work just fine without it, but it's good practice to add.

 For now, let's put this in our `octos.json`:
 ```json